pratyush-k-singh/TowerClimber/README.md

 - Mouse handler/Path angle (Karen):
     - Development of the mouse handler to determine the trajectory of the jump based on click and drag
     - Implementation of the physics of the jump applied to the body (we can assume that the user body has already been implemented)
-- Implement 2D Parallax logic (Pratyush):
+- Implement Verical Scrolling (Pratyush):
-    - Implementation of 2D parallax where the user’s screen moves along with the user
+    - Implementation of vertical scrolling where the user’s screen moves along with the user

 **Week 2:**